 Two levels of Training

-The individuals who would like to begin a career in the field of logistics and supply chain management or those who want to advance their position in this industry have two levels of logistics training programs.
-Certified International Supply Chain Professional (CISCP) and Certified International Supply Chain Manager (CISCM) are the two courses that are suitable for the aspiring as well as experienced logistics professionals.
+Individuals who would like to begin a career in the field of logistics and supply chain management have two levels of logistics training programs.
+It is also open to those who want to advance their position in this industry.
+Certified International Supply Chain Professional (CISCP) and Certified International Supply Chain Manager (CISCM) are two courses that are suitable for aspiring as well as experienced logistics professionals.

 Certified International Supply Chain Professional (CISCP)

 This is a course that gives an idea about the basics of logistics and supply chain management.
 It covers everything from inventory control, warehousing, and transportation to packaging.
-The professional qualification will make them competent in the global market and equip them with the tools required to facilitate the movement of products from the supplier to the customer following all quality and safety standards.
-It is the first step that you have to take to fulfill customer requirements without fail.
+The professional qualification will make them competent in the global market.
+It will also equip them with the tools required to facilitate the movement of products from the supplier to the customer.
+It will surely follow all quality and safety standards.
+This is the first step that you have to take to fulfill customer requirements without fail.

 Certified International Supply Chain Manager (CISCM)

-Certified International Supply Chain Manager (CISCM) is the second-level qualification that only the individuals who have completed CISCP can pursue.
-This certification program of IPSCMI enables individuals to attain the designation of Certified International Supply Chain Manager.
+Certified International Supply Chain Manager (CISCM) is a second-level qualification that only individuals who have completed CISCP can pursue.
+This IPSCMI certification program enables individuals to attain the designation of a Certified International Supply Chain Manager.

-Only the individuals who have a thorough understanding of the fundamentals of the profession through the completion of CISCP can complete this program.
-It gives them an idea about the changing technology in the field of logistics, supply chain integration and the impact of logistics on the strategic planning of an organization.
+Only individuals who have a thorough understanding of the fundamentals of the profession through the completion of CISCP can complete this program.
+It gives them an idea about the changing technology in the field of logistics and supply chain integration.
+Also, in the impact of logistics on the strategic planning of an organization.

-The International Purchasing and Supply Chain Management Institute (IPSCMI) is a prestigious professional institute that offers purchasing and supply chain management certifications across the world.
-It has become the gold standard for the logistics and supply chain profession.
+The International Purchasing and Supply Chain Management Institute (IPSCMI) is a prestigious professional institute.
+It offers purchasing as well as supply chain management certifications across the world.
+Moreover, it has become the gold standard for the logistics and supply chain profession.

 Perks of getting certified in CISCP/CISCM